stingalleman/awesome-audiovisual/README.md

 - [GrandMA2 software](https://www.malighting.com/downloads/products/grandma2/) - `⚠ freemium` Free, offline software for the GrandMA2 lighting console.
 Includes GrandMA2 OnPC and MA3D.
 Does not output DMX for free.
 - [GrandMA3 software](https://www.malighting.com/downloads/products/grandma3/) - `⚠ freemium` Free, offline software for the **new** GrandMA3 lighting console.
 Includes GrandMA3 OnPC.
 Does not output DMX for free.
 - [ONYX](https://obsidiancontrol.com/onyx-technologies) - Modern lighting control system with alot of features.
-- [Open Lighting Architecture](https://www.openlighting.org/ola/) - A framework for lighting control information.
+- [Open Lighting Architecture](https://www.openlighting.org/ola/) - `✓ open-source` A framework for lighting control information.
 Supports a range of protocols and over a dozen of USB devices.
+[Source Code](https://github.com/OpenLightingProject/ola)
-- [QLC+](https://www.qlcplus.org/) - QLC+ is a free and cross-platform software to control DMX or analog lighting systems like moving heads, dimmers, scanners etc.
+- [QLC+](https://www.qlcplus.org/) - `✓ open-source` QLC+ is a free and cross-platform software to control DMX or analog lighting systems like moving heads, dimmers, scanners etc. [Source Code](https://github.com/mcallegari/qlcplus)
-- [xLights](https://xlights.org/) - Meant for home Christmas light shows but is a great way to sync lights to music on a budget.
+- [xLights](https://xlights.org/) - `✓ open-source` Meant for home Christmas light shows but is a great way to sync lights to music on a budget.
+[Source Code](https://github.com/smeighan/xLights)

 ### Visualizers